ForgingAntiquity/forgingantiquity.github.io/research.md

 #### In press

-M. Choat, ‘The Case of Papyri Fakes’, in *The Art Crime Handbook*, ed.
+M. Choat, ‘The Case of Papyrus Fakes’, in *The Art Crime Handbook*, ed.
 D. Chappell and S. Hufnagel (Basingstoke: Palgrave Macmillan, in press).

 #### In preparation